Innovative sustainable fabrics improving outdoor gear

 ©Equip Outdoor Technologies Ltd

-Equip will start introducing Material Facts tables on its Rab apparel and sleeping bag product pages from autumn 2023, extending to all Rab and Lowe Alpine products by spring 2024.
+Equip started introducing Material Facts tables on its Rab apparel and sleeping bag product pages in autumn 2023, and eventually extending to all Rab and Lowe Alpine.
 Equip is encouraging other brands to adopt it too.

-CEO of Equip, Matt Gower, said in a press release that the way in which sustainability is communicated varies between brands and ends up confusing the consumer.
-He says the Material Facts is a ‘a non-branded simple way to convey data to the end consumer’ and that Equip is happy to share it so the industry can work towards an agreed standard.
+Former CEO of Equip, Matt Gower, said in a press release that the way in which sustainability is communicated varies between brands and ends up confusing the consumer.
+He said Material Facts is ‘a non-branded simple way to convey data to the end consumer’ and that Equip is happy to share it so the industry can work towards an agreed standard.

 Equip has said it’s already gained interest and support from other industry partners, but it will be from those who share Equip’s determination to create a sustainable business model.
 Unfortunately, there are plenty of outdoor brands focusing more on green spin and bare minimum improvement rather than genuine change.
 These brands are unlikely to adopt such a program.